 Approval of prior learning credit must be made in writing from the academic advisor, the appropriate faculty member, and the Provost.
-A per semester hour charge of \$225.00 is incurred by the student for the number of credits sought under prior learning assessment.
+A per semester hour charge of \$225.00 is incurred by the student for the number of semester hours sought under prior learning assessment.

-For more information about prior learning assessment, contact the Office of Records and Registration.
+For more information about prior learning assessment, contact Records and Registration.

-Credit by Examination - A student is limited to earning no more than 24 credits via standardized tests: 1) successful performance on a College Level Examination Program (CLEP) examination; or 2) successful performance on a challenge examination created by the Harrisburg University faculty.
+Credit by Examination

+A student is limited to earning no more than 18 semester hours of credit via standardized tests: 1) successful performance on an Advanced Placement (AP) examination; 2) successful performance on a College Level Examination Program (CLEP) examination; or 3) successful performance on a challenge examination created by the Harrisburg University faculty.